 The fundamentals of vocal production, including laryngeal anatomy, posture, breathing, resonance, articulation, and registration.
 Topics also include health care of the professional voice and some pathologies of the vocal folds.
 VOICE 335-0 Selected Topics in Voice Topics vary; announced before registration.
 May include chanson, recitative, and non-English languages.
 May be repeated.

-VOICE 351-1,2,3 Opera Workshop for Juniors (.5) Advanced techniques for the performance of arias; methods of text and character analysis; audition techniques; study of opera scenes.
-Must be taken sequentially.
+VOICE 351-1,2,3 Undergraduate Opera Workshop (.5)

+Advanced techniques for the performance of arias; methods of text and character analysis; audition techniques; study of opera scenes.